 EME220 Series Preamplifier Kits

-The EME220 series VHF Pre-Amplifier Kits are a redesign of the popular EME157 Kits that were sold for over 8 years, and include both 2M ( 144-148MHz ) and 6M ( 50-54MHz ) band versions.
+The EME220 series VHF Pre-Amplifier Kits are a redesign of the popular EME157 Kits that were sold for over 8 years, and include 1.25M ( 222-225MHz ), 2M ( 144-148MHz ), and 6M ( 50-54MHz ) band versions.
 The design uses the Mini-Circuits PGA-103 High IP3 Amplifier which provides a lower noise figure and better strong signal handling compared to the previous BF998 MesFET design.
 The design uses a tuned input T type band pass filter and a low pass output filter to help reduce out of band signal from overloading the receiver.
-Tests done by W6PQL to improve the RF isolation of the Relays due to stray capacitance have been incorporated to protect the Pre-amplifier from damage when used with high power RF Amplifiers.
+Tests done by W6PQL to improve the RF isolation of the Relays due to stray capacitance has been incorporated to protect the Pre-amplifier from damage when used with high power RF Amplifiers.
 The output of the Pre-amplifier also incorporates an adjustable 6 to 16dB variable attenuator to optimize the gain distribution for coaxial cable losses and receiver gain, and a RF limiter Diode further protects the Pre-amplifier output from Damage.
 The amplifier can be fed directly with DC power, or it can be powered via the coaxial cable when masthead mounted.
 The PC board is designed to suit a low cost GME mast head enclosure which provides high protection of the circuitry from weather.

 1/ There are no current alerts